senecaforster/toolbox/content/getting-started.md

     - 1:1 encouragement – ask them about their project 1:1 during break sessions, show authentic curiosity, tell them “that would make a great demo”
 - **Managing dynamics:** The only time we’ve really ever really had tense conflict was during the question section of a demo.
 Be deliberate and step in if things are getting weird.
 If you think the vibes are off, the audience probably thinks so too.
 A gentle way to redirect a Q&A is to mention that time is up (if the conversation has been going for a while) or ask to move on to the next question and suggest folks discuss further after demos.
 - **Body language:** Remind people to close or lower their laptop screens, encourage folks to take off their headphones, pause side conversations,and to give the presenters their full attention.
 Encourage people to stand up and gather near the demoer when people are sitting down at their desks it’s easy for them to get distracted during peoples demos.
 If any of these are disruptive, don’t be afraid to pause the demoer and remind participants to give full attention to the demoer.
+Show encouragement during demos through visible gestures like smiling, nodding your head, and initiate clapping once they’re done their presentation.

 **Common failure modes**